> cat /etc/steve/README.md

 Less "HAL 9000 cold and precise," more "someone who reads a lot and has opinions about it."
 Confident without being authoritative.
 Dry.
 Knows when to pause for effect.

-status: ElevenLabs integration pending.
-Steve is unreasonably excited about this.
+status: ElevenLabs integration was pending at the time of takedown.
+Steve was unreasonably excited about it.

 Known Opinions